 Everything's out in the open with a full console dishwasher.
 Controls for this unit are on the front door near the top.

-Preset modes to optimize cleaning.
+Dishwashers feature different types of preset modes to optimize cleaning.

 Sensors & Timers

 Advanced sensors and dishwasher timers can be used to make the wash cycles more efficient.

 - Auto wash

 - Water level